FOREX-Dollar softer, investors ponder December Fed rate hike view

 "The U.S. data has not been great and U.S. rates have eased on the back of that.
 That has seen dollar/yen come under some pressure, but we expect some decent buying around the 103-103.50 yen level," said Yujiro Goto, currency strategist at Nomura.

-Nomura's Goto said there was a slight upside risk to the common currency before the European Central Bank's policy meeting on Thursday.
-The ECB is expected to keep its policy unchanged with any decisions on the future of its asset purchase scheme expected to be deferred until December.
+Goto added there was a slight upside risk to the common currency before the European Central Bank's policy meeting on Thursday.
+The central bank is widely expected to keep its policy unchanged with any decisions on the future of its asset purchase scheme expected to be deferred until December.

 But some traders expect ECB chief Mario Draghi to clarify his stance on recent talk that the ECB is considering tapering its asset purchases.